hanfak/Other/i-rock/notes.md

     - ceate view that is being referenced by index actions
       - file in views/welcome/index.html.erb
   Pass test, by filling in view

+Add styling via bootstrap-sass
+  - add gem to gemfile
+  - create file in style sheets
+  - fill in